NeneWang/learn-programming/python/project/project-1a.md

 :::tip Class Excercise
-- Please modify code above a different emoticon!
+- Please modify code above a with a different emoticon!
 You are allowed to copy-paste, you don't need to type in the specific characters to print that face.

 :::